jcolag/entropy-arbitrage/2020-01-23-trek-no-man.md

  >
  > Until now, our mission has been that of space law regulation, contact with Earth colonies, and investigation of alien life.
 But now, a new task, a probe out into where no man has gone before.

 Not being part of the episode, it doesn't *really* count, but is indicative of at least one view of the world outside the ship.
-In a lot of ways, the organization behind the *Enterprise* seems comparable to the [Coast Guard](https://en.wikipedia.org/wiki/United_States_Coast_Guard), dealing with safety, security, and stewardship.
+In a lot of ways, the organization behind the *Enterprise* seems comparable to the {% wiki United_States_Coast_Guard|Coast Guard|en %}, dealing with safety, security, and stewardship.

 ## Conclusions